JoshuaClancy001/CS260Startup/README.md

 - **Navigation Elements** - properly styled elements using CSS
    - The nav element for current page is white but the rest are light blue and they are placed in the top left of the page using CSS
 - **Responsive to window resizing** - properly inplemented with CSS
-   - When the window is shorter than a certain height, or width, the elements stay or dissapear depending on their importance on the page.
+   - When the window is shorter than a certain height, or width, the elements stay or dissapear depending on page.
 The header and footer also dissapear after a certain height is crossed using media queries
 - **Application Elements** - properly styled with CSS
    - Many buttons added throughout using bootstrap
    - Multiple tables styled with bootstrap and modified for my liking